Graduate and Professional Education

 Time Limit for Degree CompletionStudents must maintain satisfactory progress toward their stated degree objective at all times.
 Progress is measured from the beginning of the first course at USC applied toward a specified degree, and all requirements for that degree must be completed within a specified time.
 The maximum time limit allowed for each degree is considerably greater than what is needed to complete all requirements.
 Departments may set more stringent time limits than those specified in this section.

-The time limit for completing the master's degree is five years.
+The time limit for completing the master’s degree is five years.
 The time limit for completing the doctoral degree is eight years.
-For students who earned an applicable master's degree within five years prior to admission to the doctoral program, the time limit for completing the doctoral degree is six years from the date of admission to the doctoral program.
-An academic department may grant an extension of up to one year at a time for a maximum of two years.
+For students who earned an applicable master’s degree within five years prior to admission to the doctoral program, the time limit for completing the doctoral degree is six years from the date of admission to the doctoral program.
+An academic department may grant an extension of one semester at a time, up to a maximum of two years.
+For Ph.D. students all extensions must also have the approval of the dean of the degree program.

-In unusual cases, a student's committee and the department chair may petition the Vice Provost for Graduate Programs for further extensions.
+In unusual cases, a student’s committee and the department chair may petition the Graduate School for further extensions.

 Students who have exceeded the time limit for completing their degree program will not be permitted any further registrations.
 If granted an extension of time, the dean of the degree-conferring unit will permit registration for the specified period of extension.
 Approved leaves of absence (up to a total of two years or four semesters) are not counted in the time allowed for completion of degree requirements.